maxboeck/mxb/src/posts/static-indieweb-webmentions/2019-01-10-static-indieweb-webmentions.md

 }
 ```

-And that's it!
+{% callout "info" %}
+I also made an [Eleventy Starter Template](https://github.com/maxboeck/eleventy-webmentions) with basic webmention support, using some of the techniques in this post.
+Check it out!
+{% endcallout %}

 There are of course still some missing pieces, most notably the ability to send outgoing webmentions to URLs linked to in your own blog posts. ~~I might have to look into that.~~

 ## Update: Outgoing Webmentions!

 [Remy Sharp](https://remysharp.com/) has recently published a very useful new tool that takes care of handling **outgoing** webmentions for you.
 [Webmention.app](https://webmention.app/) is a platform agnostic service that will check a given URL for links to other sites, discover if they support webmentions, then send a webmention to the target.

 You can use that service in a number of ways, including your own command line.
 If you host your site on Netlify though, it's also very straightforward to integrate it [using deployment webhooks](https://webmention.app/docs#how-to-integrate-with-netlify)!

-## Eleventy Starter

-I made an [Eleventy Starter Template](https://github.com/maxboeck/eleventy-webmentions) with basic webmention support, using some of the techniques in this post.
-Check it out!

 ## Jekyll Plugin